 This is my professional website to share my work projects.
 Feel free to browse the links and drop me a line.
+It shows my particular way of blending African Diaspora Studies–especially a focus on Afro-Latin America.
+Also evident is the admixture of South-South relations in the two areas of most interest to me: Africa and the whole of Latin America.
 For shorter blog entries like my take on 21st century blackface, go here: https://ycaptain.wordpress.com/

 “Mademoiselle Senegal, Meet Mr. Congo: ‘African Surnamed’ families in the Americas from Slavery to the 21st Century.”
 One of the most exciting projects I have ever researched is the uncovering of entire families with “African surnames”.
 “African surnames” is in quotation marks because most of these names were not African family names before the trans-Atlantic slave trade.
 Instead, individuals often had the names thrust upon them as they disembarked from the slave ship.
 For commercial purposes, the sellers had to identify them one way or another.
 One “branding” that was typical was to baptize the newly enslaved on the spot and give them a Christian first name, using the last point of departure as the surname.
 Hence, in 17th century Louisiana, one finds Marie Senegal as one who came from the region of Senegal.
-At the very least, one finds in the 19th century, Stepeney [sic] Congo whose descendants are still in the Delaware-Maryland area.
+At the very least, one finds in the 19th century, Stepney [sic] Congo whose descendants are still in the Delaware-Maryland area.
 This family can trace its roots back even further.
 These are amazing factoids in themselves.
 However, what excites me as a researcher is the continued existence of families with these last names today.
 Other “African surnames” exist here in the United States, and in the coming months I will write about them.
 In addition, I am fortunate to have two colleagues—Professor Dr. Julio Cesar de Tavares at the Universidade Federal Fluminense in Rio de Janeiro, in Brazil and Dean Darío Henao Restrepo at the Universidad del Valle in Colombia—to research and share their findings within their respective countries.
 I am grateful to George Washington University for supporting my research for this important project.
-Of particular importance is the establishment of a database that allows us to track and analyze the various families throughout the centuries and to make some modest associations across regions.
+Of great importance is the establishment of a database that allows us to track and analyze the particularities of the various families throughout the centuries and to make some modest associations across regions.
 This I owe to GW graduate student Thomas Elms and his instructor Richard Hinton.
 Thanks also to Mrs. Carliss Parker-Smith, Departmental Administrator for RGSLL who takes time from her very busy schedule to help with the challenges I face as a non-tech, non artistic person!
+My research assistant Christiana Pittman goes beyond her job description, delving into the intricacies of the project.
+Her analytical talents will take her far.
 I reserve my deepest gratitude for the gracious families themselves whose forthrightness helps to bring the histories alive and keep them current.

 Manuel Zapata Olivella.

-On the website you will note that a documentary detailing Zapata’s life will debut in mid October.
-It’s title is, “Zapata Olivella, el Gran Putas”.
+As you see from the website the documentary detailing Zapata’s life debuted in December, 2020.
+Its title is, “Zapata Olivella, el Gran Putas”.
 What else could it be? !!!
 In addition, here is a dialogue between me and Dean Henao regarding my mentoring and later friendship with Zapata.
 If you play around long enough with the closed captions, you can get English and other subtitles of the hour-long discussion.